jackolney/travis-ci-latex-pdf/README.md

     branch: master
 ```
 * If you are ready to release, just tag and push.
+* If you want to build private project, you could try SemaphoreCI, currently they give 100 private builds per month for free.
+If you do, it would be great if you could report back!

 Adapted from [harshjv's blog](https://harshjv.github.io/blog/setup-latex-pdf-build-using-travis-ci/), and thanks to [jackolney](https://github.com/jackolney/travis-ci-latex-pdf) for all his attempts to put it into practice.
 Also see harshjv's original [blog post](https://harshjv.github.io/blog/document-building-versioning-with-tex-document-git-continuous-integration-dropbox/).